liuxingzhi/github_mobile/README.md

 ![](imgs/navigation-page.jpg)

 ### Additional Functionality
-1.Support navigating to other users and navigating back.
+1. Support navigating to other users and navigating back.
-2.Support search in repos, following, and followers pages.
+2. Support search in repos, following, and followers pages.
-3.Loading alert.
+3. Loading alert.